StephanFWard/C-Mongo-Gorillas/README.md

 # C-Mongo-Gorillas
-About A C# .NET example using MongoDb to create and display scary dragons!
+About A C# .NET example using MongoDb to create and display scary Gorillas!
 Uses a repository pattern and business layer to access data in the cloud via MongoLab.

 Copyright © 2023 Stephan Ward
 Permission is hereby granted, free of charge, to any person obtaining